colepersch/colepersch.github.io/_pages/about.md

 Current Research
 ======
-I am investigating how orbital precession infleucnes air-sea carbon flux in the Southern Ocean.
+I am investigating how orbital precession influences air-sea carbon flux in the Southern Ocean.
 Read more about it

 Past Work